OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/qa/line.md

 ---
 title: line
-description: Learn how to create a line plot of selected data with the option to highlight specific datetimes using vertical line markers and scatter markers.
+description: "Learn how to create a line plot of selected data with the option to highlight" specific datetimes using vertical line markers and scatter markers.
 You can also plot with y on the log scale.
 keywords: